October 07, 2022

 Cuenca, Ecuador connected important regions in the city through a completely electric system of tram rail powered by clean energy, which is complemented by a public bicycle system to encourage less driving.

-The State of Jalisco, Mexico has added the first electric bus route in the country, serviced by a fleet of 38 electric vehicles, an important step towards more sustainable and cleaner mobility in the region.
+The State of Jalisco, Mexico has added the first electric bus route in the country serviced by a fleet of 38 electric vehicles, an important step towards more sustainable and cleaner mobility in the region.
 Jalisco also expanded the city of Guadalajara’s BRT service in 2022 with a second line (known as Mi Macro Periférico) to reach thousands more commuters.

 In many cities, the pandemic provided opportunities to involve citizens more directly in public policy while responding to the needs of marginalized communities in intentional ways, particularly when it comes to gender equity.
 The participatory design process has become an important means for the citizens to feel represented and included in urban and transport policy.

 The State of Jalisco, for example, developed the My Passage Support for Women Program, a focused support group of over 12,000 women in marginalized conditions who benefit from free daily transport tickets and an annual MiBici bikeshare subscription.